 “He took up our infirmities and bore our diseases.”
 (Matthew 8:14-17)

 He had authority over evil spirits which he cast out from people simply ‘with a word’.
 The Injil then reminds us that the Zabur had predicted that the miraculous healings would be a sign of the Masih’s arrival.
 In fact the prophet Isaiah (PBUH) had also prophesied in another passage by speaking on behalf of the coming Masih that:

-The Spirit of the Sovereign Lord is on me, because the Lord has anointed me (Note ‘anointed’ = ‘Masih’ so this passage is about the Masih) to proclaim good news to the poor.
+The Spirit of the Sovereign Lord is on me, because the Lord has anointed me (‘anointed’ = ‘Masih’) to proclaim good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners, 2 to proclaim the year of the Lord’s favor and the day of vengeance of our God, to comfort all who mourn, and provide for those who grieve in Zion— to bestow on them a crown of beauty instead of ashes, the oil of joy instead of mourning, and a garment of praise instead of a spirit of despair.
 (Isaiah 61: 1-3)

 Behold the angels said: “Oh Mary!
 Allah gives you glad tidings of a Word from Him: his name will be Christ Jesus, the son of Mary, held in honor in this world and the Hereafter and of those nearest to Allah” Surat 3:45 (Al-Imran)

 And the Injil, likewise says of Isa (PBUH) that

 … and his name is the Word of God.
 (Revelation 19: 13)